smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/first_processing_pc_13.jpg">

 ## Set parameters and start processing
 Next, set the parameters for the process.
 Click the item (circle) on the right side of the screen to display the dialog for parameter setting.
 This time, set 1500 for the speed, 50 for the power, and 1 for the number of processing times.
-(Please refer to the page [“SmartDIYs Creator ManualParameter settings”](https://manual.smartdiys.cc/smartdiys-creator-parameter-settings/)for further information on the parameters.)
+(Please refer to the page <a target="_blank" href="https://manual.smartdiys.cc/smartdiys-creator-parameter-settings/">SmartDIYs Creator ManualParameter settings</a> for further information on the parameters.)

 <img src="./images/first_processing_pc_14.jpg">